Tutorials

 The resolves

-statement should be mapped to.
+statement should be mapped into.

-compared against the names of the attributes on the feature class.
+Then, the target names of the query are compared against the names of the features on the specified feature class.

-If the names match after stripping underscores and lower-casing,
+If the names match after stripping underscores and lower-casing, the select target is mapped to the feature.

 In the example above, we aliased the full_name